-Franklin Trail is a 15.6 mile moderately trafficked out and back trail located near Carpinteria, CA that features beautiful wild flowers and is rated as difficult.
+Franklin Trail is a 15.6 mile moderately trafficked out and back trail located near Carpinteria, California that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 The south end is at Carpinteria High School and starts enclosed in fencing.
 This opens up to tight switchbacks that climb to utility roads.
 The utility roads are well signed as the route twists and rolls through the foothills.
 After 5.7 miles, trail leaves the road and climbs to the top.
 This section is still rough with many obstacles.
 After 8 miles, the Divide Peak OHV Route is reached.
 The trail continues directly across this but may be hard to see.
 Follow the overgrown flatter area west through reaching trees and it should become easier to follow as it goes.
 Alder Creek Camp is about 0.6 miles below and easily recognized.
 Blackberries toward the bottom can make travel there difficult as well as the initial navigation up the trail from that side.